HenokA22/course-website/README.md

 # Internal Requirements

-Follow code quality guidelines, using the module pattern in front-end JavaScript, proper use of `async`/`await` and promises, all errors handled appropriately, `statusCheck` used appropriately in fetch chains, minimizing the use of module-global variables, etc.
+Use code quality guidelines, focus on using the module pattern in front-end JavaScript, proper use of `async`/`await` and promises, all errors handled appropriately, `statusCheck` used appropriately in fetch chains, minimizing the use of module-global variables, etc.